 Insulated: No

-What we don’t: Thick 200D fabric will be heavy and cumbersome for backcountry use.
+What we don’t: Thick fabric is heavy and cumbersome for backcountry use.

-So why do we have the Norrøna ranked all the way at the bottom of our list?
+Why do we have the Norrøna ranked all the way at the bottom of our list?
 In short, we think the bib is overkill for most uses.
 The thick construction will be too heavy and cumbersome for most days in the backcountry (unless you’re accessing terrain via helicopter or sled), and the high-tech design will fly over the heads of most resort skiers.
-In other words, we’d rather spend up for the better breathability of the Sabre or Untracked (for backcountry use), or save money with the more affordable resort bibs above.
+In other words, we’d rather spend up for the better breathability of the Sabre for backcountry use (or go with the Untracked for the same price) or save money with one of the more affordable resort bibs above.
 But if you resort ski in tough conditions and think you’d benefit from one of the most weather-protective designs here, the Tamok is certainly worth considering.

-See the Men's Norrøna Tamok GTX Bib See the Women's Norrøna Tamok GTX Bib
+See the Men's Norrøna Tamok GTX Bibs See the Women's Norrøna Tamok GTX Bibs

 Ski Bib Comparison Table